sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/ARRAYS.md

 fi
 ```

-Submit the batch job to the scheduler.
+Submit the batch job to the scheduler with the default settings.

 ```
 [xdtr108@login01 ~]$ sbatch estimate-pi.sh